-To do this, you must provide a PURL, or persistant URL, to the item.
-See the guide Links to Library Databases and E-Journals for instructions or ask a librarian -- email@example.com -- if you have any questions.
+To do this, you must provide a PURL, or persistent URL, to the item.
+See the guide Links to Library Databases and E-Journals for instructions or ask a librarian -- firstname.lastname@example.org -- if you have any questions.

 When instructors have completed the Course Reserves Form and fair use has been determined or copyright permission has been obtained, faculty and staff may post digital copies of copyrighted material to D2L.

 Scanned copies of copyrighted works, regardless of the format of the original works, must include a proper copyright notice and attribution.
 The University Libraries Copyright Policy provides the following guidelines for instances of copying of materials that fall within the scope of fair use:

 Please note that the aforementioned guidelines are merely guidelines and, although they have been incorporated into many university policies on copyright compliance, they have not been adopted by any court.
 Fair use is a flexible doctrine that is context driven.
 To aid you in determining whether a particular use constitutes fair use, you may make use of the Fair Use Checklist.

 Digital copies of copyrighted works placed on D2L should be made from the original works, owned or approved for purchase by the library.

 Faculty or staff may fill out the Course Reserves Form or contact us at email@example.com or 605-677-5349.